leoj3n/consul-vault/README.md

 ### Existing docker-compose project

-There are at least three methods of coupling consul-vault to an existing docker-compose project:
+There are at least three methods of coupling consul-vault to an existing docker-compose project.

+Which one is best for you will depend on your needs:

 - `network:`
   - Allows your project to communicate with consul-vault across the same local docker host network.